 - Also formerly ASN (a cable channel in Atlantic Canada, once the region's version of CityTV) and Access (an educational TV channel in Alberta).

-- The economic meltdown killed this network in August 2009; Global sold off most of the E! stations (some of them for as little as $1), the E! station in Red Deer, Alberta (CHCA-TV) went completely silent, CHBC in the Okanagan switched to Global (primarily due to its popular newscasts), and the Jim Pattison Group stations became affiliates of City.
-CHCH is now heavy on local news and movies, while CJNT tried to be a multicultural independent with some programming from its Hamilton sister until its owners gave up and sold it to Rogers (who affiliated it with City).
+- The economic meltdown killed this network in August 2009; Global sold off most of the E! stations (some of them for as little as $1), the E! station in Red Deer, Alberta (CHCA-TV) went completely silent, CHBC in the Okanagan (based in Kelowna, BC) became a semi-satellite of Global BC (it was worth keeping since its news programs were still doing well), and the Jim Pattison Group stations became affiliates of Citytv instead.
+CHCH is now heavy on local news in the daytime and programs its primetime lineup with leftover syndicated and network shows, while CJNT tried to be a multicultural independent with some programming from its Hamilton sister, until its owners gave up and sold it to Rogers (who affiliated it with City).
+As a condition of the deal, Rogers and its former owner chipped in resources for a new, proper multicultural station in Montreal.
+CHEK-DT in Victoria, BC has a similar schedule to CHCH.

 - CBC North

 - APTN, the Aborginal Peoples' Television Network (formerly TV Northern Canada).
 Mostly rebroadcasters of flagship station CHTY-TV Yellowknife, although headquartered in Winnipeg.
-Available nationwide on cable.
+Available nationwide on cable due to must-carry requirements (its one of the few legal "networks" in the eyes of the CRTC).

-- Télévision de Radio-Canada (the French arm of CBC)
+- Société de Radio-Canada Télévision (SRC), the French arm of CBC.

 - TVOntario (owned by the Ontario government)

-- Citytv Saskatchewan, formerly SCN, the Saskatchewan Communications Network (cable-only) (formerly owned by the Saskatchewan government and sold to Rogers Media, but still carries educational shows)
+- Citytv Saskatchewan, formerly SCN, the Saskatchewan Communications Network (cable-only) (formerly owned by the Saskatchewan government and sold to Rogers Media, but still carries educational shows in the daytime)

 - CTV Two Alberta (formerly Access) (formerly owned by the Alberta government and privatized, but still carries educational shows).
 Originally cable-only, then expanded to over the air with transmitters in Calgary and Edmonton.